zuzing/C-like_language_compiler/README.md

 ---
-A compiler for a C-like language that supports code execution and printing of the program's abstract syntax tree (AST).
+An compiler for a language with C-like syntax that supports code execution and printing of the program's abstract syntax tree (AST).

 ---